The meeting ends. The recap is already in Slack.

 Is this all Patricia does?

 No. Recapping meetings is one job.
-The same teammate handles client updates, reporting, creative production, and the rest of the work agencies hand her, all in the same Slack.
+The same teammate handles weekly updates, reporting, research, and the rest of the work your team hands her, all in the same Slack.

-One of the jobs agencies hand her.
+One of the jobs teams hand her.
 See more admin use cases or browse them all.

 Everybody deserves a Patricia.